okaybenji/text-engine/readme.md

 ```

 #### What is it?
 A JavaScript REPL-style text-based adventure game engine.
-Small (~200 lines) and easy to use with no dependencies.
+Small and easy to use with no dependencies.

 #### How do I use it?
-To create your own adventure, use `game-disks/unlimited-adventure.js` as a template.
+To create your own adventure, you can use one of the files in the `game-disks` folder as a template.

 Include your 'game disk' (JSON data) in `index.html` and load it with `loadDisk(myGameData)`.

-#### What good will it do me?
 The end product will be your very own text adventure game, similar to [this one](http://okaybenji.github.io/text-engine).
+It's a good idea to give that game a try to get introduced to the engine.

 ![Demo Screenshot](screenshot.gif "Demo Screenshot")